johnthwong/johnthwong.github.io/page_dw.md

 ---

-### Ruling out the main suspect
+### It's stigma, not IPOs
 The common explanation offered for HIBOR spikes is initial public offerings (IPOs).
 Hong Kong is a common destination for companies to list their shares to raise funds.
 When an IPO closes, investors who successfully purchase shares must collectively make transfers to the fundraiser on the same day, during which the city’s banks may borrow cash in large quantities to make payments.[^3]

-But I found that breaches occur even during days when there were no IPOs, leaving DW stigma as the most likely explanation.[^4] One likely reason for stigma is that utilizing the HKMA's lending programs might suggest to investors that the borrowing bank is unable to convince other banks to lend.
-Investors could in turn assume that the bank is financially distressed and divest.

-Other damning evidence: IPOs usually cause short-term rates to rise above long-term ones (leading to an “inverted yield curve”).
+But I found that breaches occur even during days when there were no IPOs.
+This is confirmed by further analysis: IPOs usually cause short-term rates to rise above long-term ones (leading to an “inverted yield curve”).
 But no inversion occurred during 17 of the 37 HIBOR spikes observed between 2019-20, i.e., borrowing costs for different maturities increased in tandem (Figure 2, purple dashed lines), which suggests IPOs were not the cause.

-What's more: IPO activity is supposed to highly correlate with amounts borrowed from the HKMA.
+The most damning evidence is as follows: IPO activity is supposed to highly correlate with amounts borrowed from the HKMA.
 But as Figure 2 shows, HIBOR spikes which did not lead to inversion also happened to coincide with dampened borrowing, meaning that not only can IPOs be ruled out as the cause for these spikes, but also that whatever is causing these spikes is also negatively correlated with discount window usage.

+All observations point to discount window stigma as the cause for interest rate spikes.[^4] Stigma exists because utilizing the HKMA's lending programs might suggest to investors that the borrowing bank is unable to convince other banks to lend.
+Investors could in turn assume that the bank is financially distressed and divest.
+In the US interbank lending market, stigma exists despite that access of the Fed’s lending program is kept confidential, leading to scholars to speculate that the interconnectedness of interbank markets allows participants to infer the borrower’s identity.

 ---